timjogorman/RicherEventDescription/guidelines.md

 - **EVENT1** RELATION **EVENT2**

-The containment relations discussed above are expressed using two of these: CONTAINS and CONTAINS-SUBEVENT.
+The containment relations discussed above are expressed using either of these two links: CONTAINS and CONTAINS-SUBEVENT.
 The remainder of the temporal links are BEFORE, OVERLAP, BEGINS-ON, ENDS-ON and SIMULTANEOUS, and two of those (BEFORE and OVERLAP) can also be subtyped into whether they also contain causal information (BEFORE/CAUSE, BEFORE/PRECONDITION, OVERLAP/CAUSE, OVERLAP/PRECONDITION).

 Which relation to select will be detailed in specific sections that follow.
 First, one must decide whether a relation should be annotated at all.
 Without any constraint, one could see making TLINKs between every
 EVENT in the document, which leads to exponential growth of TLINKs and a tangle of relations which nobody, let alone a machine, would like to unpack.
-So we use a series of rules -- structured to rely upon these intuitions about temporal containers -- in order to determine which things actually should get temporal links
+So we use a series of rules – structured to rely upon these intuitions about temporal containers – in order to determine which things actually should get temporal links.

 ### Choosing the Anchors of Narrative Containers